 As APRNs, your practice will be characterized by autonomy and responsibility.
 Due to these characteristics, as well as the versatility needed to function as a CRNA, nurse anesthesia is an in-demand profession with many opportunities.
 APRNs are also considered key in the provision of medical and specialty care in medically underserved populations, affording potential special practice arrangements and student loan repayment possibilities or stipend arrangements while in anesthesia studies.

 The South College Doctor of Nursing Practice (DNP) with Concentration in Nurse Anesthesia Program (NAP) is a 36-month (12-quarter), full-time BSN-to-DNP course of study.
-Initial, didactic courses are delivered through distance education.
-However, in the majority of academic quarters, students will learn in-person with faculty at the main campus in Knoxville, Tennessee.
+Initial didactic courses are delivered via web-intensive methods, supplemented in most academic quarters by on-campus intensive learning sessions with faculty in Knoxville, Tennessee.
 Students will not be required to physically relocate for slightly more than one year of remote online study.

 South College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award degrees at the doctorate, educational specialist, master’s, baccalaureate, and associate levels, as well as certificates.
 Questions about the accreditation of South College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).